ImperialCollegeLondon/grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 - If short, they can be part of the README file above.
 - Otherwise, they should have their own INSTALLATION.md file and, definitely, be included in any documentation you write for the software.
-- Should be complete and specific for any operative system and platform you want to support.
+- Should be complete and specific for any operating system and platform you want to support.
 - If you know your software will not work in, let's say, Windows, say so!!